KohaAloha/are-we-flying/README.md

 ### but you didn't check in a `node_modules`?

-Oh, no, I checked totally checked that in too.
+Oh, no, I totally checked that in too.
 It's in the `website` dir.
 No need to `npm install` for you either.

 ### ... and a... `run.bat`?
 Really?